Buckle up for a deep dive into the Honda Odyssey’s history!

 The fourth generation of the Honda Odyssey, spanning from 2011 to 2017, marked another pivotal chapter in this minivan’s story.
 Did Honda finally iron out all the kinks?
 Let’s find out.

-In this generation, 2014 stands out as the problematic child you’ll want to avoid.
-On the bright side, 2012, 2013, 2015, 2016, and 2017 shine as the Odyssey’s best years.
+In this generation, 2014 stands out as the troublesome child you’ll want to avoid.
+On the bright side, 2012, 2013, 2015, 2016, and 2017 shine as the Odyssey’s finest years.
 Let’s break it down.

 The Best Years: 2012, 2013, 2015, 2016, 2017

-Under the hood, you’ll find a robust 3.5L J35Z8 V6 engine churning out a respectable 248 horsepower.
+Under the hood, you’ll find a powerful 3.5L J35Z8 V6 engine churning out a respectable 248 horsepower.
 Most trims featured a 6-speed automatic transmission, boosting fuel efficiency to about 13 mpg in the city and 31 mpg on the highway.

-The infotainment system got a serious upgrade, featuring Bluetooth connectivity, touchscreen controls, and the crowd-pleasing HondaVAC – a built-in vacuum cleaner for the Touring trims.
+The infotainment system got a major upgrade, featuring Bluetooth connectivity, touchscreen controls, and the crowd-pleasing HondaVAC – a built-in vacuum cleaner for the Touring trims.
 Because who doesn’t want to clean up crushed Cheerios on the go?

-Safety features took a leap forward with the introduction of Forward Collision Warning and Lane Departure Warning systems in higher trims.
+Safety features took a substantial leap forward with the introduction of Forward Collision Warning and Lane Departure Warning systems in higher trims.

 The Neutral Years: 2011